 Permission to use npm Paid Services is not exclusive to you, and you may not transfer it to others.
 These npm Paid Services Terms do not give you permission to give others rights to use npm Paid Services.
 If you agree to a Payment Plan that gives you that right, you may do so only according to that Payment Plan.

 Both your permission to use npm Paid Services and npm's commitment to provide npm Paid Services are subject to these npm Paid Services Terms, the npm Open Source Terms, and payment for use of npm Paid Services by your Account under a Payment Plan.
 Payment plans include:

-or the npm Organization Payment Plan at https://www.npmjs.com/policies/organization-plan
+or the npm Orgs Payment Plan at https://docs.npmjs.com/policies/orgs-plan

 You may not use npm Paid Services unless you or someone else has agreed to a Payment Plan, enabled npm Paid Services for your Account under that Payment Plan, and made payment.